jinny-sun/jinny-sun/_posts/2020-03-16-metabolic-profiling.md

 ### Prediction using k-Nearest Neighbors

-We will perform prediction of malignancy using k-Nearest Neighbors (k-NN).
+Cancer aggressiveness will be predicted using k-Nearest Neighbors (k-NN).
 In brief, k-NN performs prediction by minimiznig the distance between samples.
 This is a supervised algorithm which requires a labeled test set.
 Before using kNN for prediction, the optimal number of nearest